Anglo departure not the end of Alaska's Pebble mine, locals say

 There is local support for the mine.
 An organization called Truth About Pebble, formed by local business and political leaders, has been running a defensive campaign, and at least one of the state's big labor unions backs the mine.

-Residents of Iliamna, the Native village closest to Pebble, are supportive, though other Native groups oppose it.
+Residents of Iliamna, one of the Native villages close to Pebble, are supportive, though other Native groups oppose it.

 ECONOMIC BOOST